 - Elucidating the molecular mechanisms of protein ubiquitination and proteasome activation in hypertension, atherosclerosis and diabetes; Identifying protein kinase B (Akt)-protein phosphotase PTEN as targets of oxidants and insulin resistance;

-As the founding director of Georgia State’s new Center for Molecular and Translational Medicine, Dr. Zou is leading the university's efforts to develop important research findings into therapeutics and treatment options that can help patients.
+Dr. Zou research is focused on translating important molecular research findings into therapeutics and treatment options that can help patients.
 Zou says, "I'm excited about the opportunity to build an outstanding team of scientists.
 I was drawn here because of GSU's dedication to translational research and creating more jobs for the state of Georgia."